 Most acoustic players are familiar with a few body sizes but remain foggy about the many options available.
-This Frets column aims to provide clarity, not with a big chart you could find using a Google search but with some real-world examples that reveal the positives and negatives inherent to each size category, and a bit of history that explains how we got to where we are today.
+Here we aim to provide clarity, not with a big chart you could find using a Google search but with some real-world examples that reveal the positives and negatives inherent to each size category, and a bit of history that explains how we got to where we are today.

 Pros and Cons